 Many of us often flash a ROM, stock or custom, or wipe the phone’s data sometimes.
-As soon as you sign into your Google and other email accounts, your Android phone starts syncing the saved contacts into your phone, resulting in duplicate contacts.
+As soon as you sign in to your Google and other email accounts, your Android phone starts syncing the saved contacts into your phone, resulting in duplicate contacts.
 Some people import contacts from a pre-exported backup from SD Card and this sometimes also creates multiple entries for the same contacts.

-In this tutorial we shall look into the different possible solutions to remove or clean up the duplicate contacts from your Android phone.
+In this tutorial, we shall look into the different possible solutions to remove or clean up the duplicate contacts from your Android phone.
 To learn how you can do it, check out the simple tutorial below.
 I have tested the methods on Galaxy S4 and S3, but it should also work on Android devices by other brands like HTC, LG, Sony and Motorola.
 Options names might be different but function should be there.

 Open your Contacts again to verify that all duplicate entries are gone.
 In case they are still present there, tap on “Contacts to Display” option and select a single source (preferably your Google account) from where the phone shows the contacts.

 By choosing what online accounts to sync to fetch available contacts you can decrease the chances of your phone having duplicate contacts.
 Open the Contacts app and tap on the options key to find the “Accounts” option and tap it.
-You will see a pop up with the list of active accounts from where your phone is getting and syncing address book data.
+You will see a pop-up with the list of active accounts from where your phone is getting and syncing address book data.
 From here, you can remove or add an online account.
-If you want your Facebook, Twitter, Microsoft Exchange or non-Gmail contacts to show in Contacts you can add then by tapping on the “Add Account” button.
+If you want your Facebook, Twitter, Microsoft Exchange or non-Gmail contacts to show in Contacts you can add them by tapping on the “Add Account” button.
 To sync Facebook and Twitter contacts you need to install and sign in first.

-If your phone’s Contacts app is showing the email contacts from Gmail or other contacts and you do not want you phone to show them, you can easily remove such contacts from the list.
+If your phone’s Contacts app is showing the email contacts from Gmail or other contacts and you do not want your phone to show them, you can easily remove such contacts from the list.
 Open contacts options and select Settings, then check the “Only Contacts with Phones” and done!